Lars Nittve

 Lars Nittve (born 17 September 1953) is a Swedish museum director, curator, art critic and writer.
 He was the founding Director of Tate Modern in London; former Director of the Moderna Museet in Stockholm; the founding Director of Rooseum – Center for Contemporary Art – in Malmö, Sweden; and Director of the Louisiana Museum of Modern Art in Humlebaek, Denmark.

-Nittve was the Executive Director of M+, museum for visual culture of West Kowloon Cultural District in Hong Kong.
+Nittve was the Founding Director of M+, museum for visual culture of West Kowloon Cultural District in Hong Kong, which opened to the public in 2021.

 Early life and education

 Lars Nittve was born in Stockholm in 1953.
 He studied at the Stockholm School of Economics, and obtained an M.A. at Stockholm University.
 He also pursued postgraduate studies at New York University.

 In 2009, Nittve earned a PhD, HC, from the Umeå University, Umeå, Sweden.